elokaagu/culturin-pro/STRIPE_SETUP.md

 # Stripe Setup for Culturin Pro

+**⚠️ NOTE: Stripe integration is currently disabled for development purposes.**

-This guide will help you set up Stripe payments for the Pro upgrade functionality.
+This guide will help you set up Stripe payments for the Pro upgrade functionality when you're ready to enable it.

 ## 🔧 Environment Variables

-Add these environment variables to your `.env.local` file:
+Add these environment variables to your `.env.local` file when you enable Stripe:

 ```bash
 # Stripe Configuration